-In my case, I started out on CW since that is my preferred mode of operation.
-Without referring to the manual, I was able to turn-on break-in, set the break-in time delay, and start operating at the default speed of 20 WPM with a paddle.
-However, I had to refer to the manual to change the keyer speed - which is not quite as convenient as on the IC - 706MKIIG/IC-703.
-On the earlier radios, you push and hold the DISPLAY key for about 1⁄2-second.
+Without referring to the manual, I was able to turn on break-in, set the breakin time delay, and start operating with a paddle at the default speed of 20 wpm.
+However, I had to refer to the manual to change the keyer speed-which is not quite as convenient as on the IC-706MKIIG/IC-703.
+On the earlier radios you push and hold the DISPLAY key for about a half-second.
 Assuming that CW speed is selected, you change the speed with the main tuning dial and then tap the DISPLAY button to return you to the previous menu/display setting.
-With the IC-7000, you first tap the AF SET button to get into "set mode".
-Then punch QS for the Quick-Set menu.
-Assuming that CW speed is selected, change the CW speed with the main tuning dial, and then push the MENU/GRP key twice to return you to your selected display.
-So in the earlier radios, changing CW speed required two presses of the same key to get in and out of the speed setting screen.
-For the IC-7000, you require four presses of three different keys to get in and out of the speed setting screen.
-After a little practice though, I was able to do this without giving it much thought.

-Something ICOM really does well is to base the CW break-in time on a fixed number of dits.
-This is great, since the break-in time changes proportionately with CW speed.
+With the IC-7000, you first have to tap the AF SET button to get into "set mode," then punch QS for the Quick-Set menu.
+Assuming that CW speed is selected, change the CW speed with the main tuning dial and then push the MENU/GRP key twice to return you to your selected display.
+In the earlier radios, changing CW speed required two presses of the same key to get in and out of the speed-setting screen.
+For the IC-7000, you require four presses of three different keys to get in and out of the speed-setting screen.
+After a little practice, though, I was able to do this without giving it much thought.
+Something ICOM does really well is base the CW break-in time on a fixed number of dits.
+This is great, since the break-in time changes proportionally with changes in CW speed.
 I've always really liked this feature.
 I normally operate semi-break-in unless I'm trying to nail that DX station in a pile-up.
 Then I switch to full break-in.

-The default filters for CW are 1200 Hz, 500 Hz, and 250 Hz.
-I think these are perfect, but they are all changeable if you prefer different filter widths.
-Just a tap on the FIL softkey in Menu M3 cycles through the three filters.
-When I really need to dig out a weak signal, I leave the 250 Hz bandwidth alone, but then turn on the two manual notch filters and set them just above and below the desired signal - which is extremely easy to do by watching the manual notch screen (just press and hold MN to display) .
+The default filters for CW are 1200 Hz.
+500 Hz, and 250 Hz.
+I think these are perfect, but they all are changeable if you prefer different filter widths.
+Just a tap on the FIL soft-key in Menu M3 cycles through the three filters.
+When I really need to dig out a weak signal, I leave the 250-Hz bandwidth alone, but then turn on the two manual notch filters and set them just above and below the desired signal as displayed in photo 8.
 This really makes the signal seem to pop out of the noise floor!